ONSdigital/dp-search-data-finder/README.md

  `curl localhost:8125/health`

 ### Content Updated Topic

-To check if service produced an event for contentUpdatedTopic
+a.
+To check if service produced an event for content-updated Topic

   make test

-set ContentUpdatedTopicFlag in config as true/false
+b. set ContentUpdatedTopicFlag in config as true/false

-Run the service
+c. build and run the service
   go build
   ./dp-search-data-finder

+d.
 Send the event
   make produce
   Type uri (any text)

+e.
 Check the service logs if either of the following appears and there is no error in service logs
   ContentUpdatedTopic Flag is enabled/disabled

 ### Contributing